 Deaths involving opioids remain by far the most common substance group in relation to drug misuse deaths, predominantly deaths involving heroin/morphine, as shown in Chart 47.
-The number of deaths involving heroin/morphine in 2019 has decreased from 108 to 73 deaths.
-This is the lowest number of deaths recorded over the last five years.
-In 2019, there were 56 deaths involving opioids other than heroin / morphine, of which 8 deaths also involved heroin/morphine.
+The number of deaths involving heroin/morphine in 2021 has increased from 66 to 93 deaths.
+This is the highest number of deaths recorded since 2019.

-The number of deaths involving cocaine has remained stable in the last two years, but 30 deaths registered in 2019 represent a ten-fold increase compared to 2009.
+The number of deaths involving cocaine has remained the same in 2021, and almost an eight-fold increase compared to 2012.

-Chart 46: Number of drug misuse deaths in Wales in which selected substances were recorded, deaths registered 2010-2019.
+Chart 46: Number of drug misuse deaths in Wales in which selected substances were recorded, deaths registered 2012-2021.